TharunKommaddi/DataScience-DeepLearning-Projects/README.md

 - Used NumPy & Pandas to get insights from the data and visualized all those insights using Visualization tools like Pandas Plot, Matplotlib, Seaborn.

-- Forecasts using Facebook prophet Time series for the next seasonality period per each store type and their sales, and got results that are pretty accurate.
+- Forecasts using Facebook prophet Time series for the next seasonality period per each store type and their sales, and got pretty accurate results.

 # DATA ANALYST

-## POWERBI
+## POWER BI

 ### World Economic Outlook Data Report

 - Designed a Data Pipeline by performing the Exploratory Data Analysis in Power Query Editor

-- Performed calculations on data using Calculated Measures and DAX formulas.
+- Performed data calculations using Calculated Measures and DAX formulas.

-- Model the relationships in the data in model view and then getting insights from the data by visualization of all those insights using visualization tools in report view.
+- Model the data relationships in the model view and then get insights from the data by visualizing all those insights using visualization tools in the report view.

-- Finally created dashboards the represents the World Economic Outlook of the population according to specific insights from the data
+- Finally created dashboards represent the World Economic Outlook of the population according to specific data insights.

 ## TABLEAU